StonebayKyle/experimentation/warframe-trading-formatter/README.txt

 ------------------------------
 Do not redistribute this software without receiving explicit permission from the author.
 ------------------------------
-This is a simple program that allows you to automatically format text for trading purposes.
+This is a simple program that allows you to automatically format text.
-It was created with Warframe trading in mind, but can be used for many other applications due to the customizable options.
+It was created with Warframe trading specifically, but can be used for applications due to the customizable options.

 REQUIREMENTS:
 Java 1.8 - Download at https://java.com/en/download/

 WHAT YOU SHOULD KNOW:
+Due to the lack of an official inventory API for Warframe, you have to manually type your inventory into the program.
+RECOMMENDED: Type your inventory in a separate text file and paste from that into the program.
+             - There is an undo feature to recover your original input, but that resets once the program is closed.
 --------- Buttons and Fields ---------
 Format! - Formats your list from the large text area according to the entered settings.
         - When making changes, be sure to go back (undo) to your original, unmodified, text, or it will do a format on top of another format.